Everyone who knows me knows that I LOVE Scandal (the TV show, not the noun). #Gladiators.

 Please see my update below since the sale has ended.

-If you do decide to order this online, free shipping is included, know that the Camille glass comes in two sizes: one for white wine and another for red wine.
+If you do decide to order this online from Crate and Barrel, free shipping is included, know that the Camille glass comes in two sizes: one for white wine and another for red wine.
 Although both are the same price, the “real” Olivia Pope wine glasses are the Camille red wine glasses (the larger ones), which I bought.
 I am not a big red wine drinker but I just love how huge these wine glasses are!
 I hope any wine aficionados who visit will forgive me for serving white wine from a red wine glass.

 Of course I had to share on Instagram.